 responsibility of all college administrators, faculty, and staff.

-Scroll below for links to information provided by the Washington State Board for Community
+Scroll below for links to Accessibility Resources from the Washington State Board

-& Technical Colleges (SBCTC).
-This information has been collected from Accessibility 101, the Canvas training provided to LCC employees in February 2017.
+for Community & Technical Colleges (SBCTC).
+This information has been collected from

 - Links to federal and state laws that regulate accessibility.